DDJesus/FleschKincaid/README.md

     > FleschKincaid.grade("In English, grammar is so very important.
 That is why I have made this fantastic tool!")
     > 4

+Also comes with "debugging" if you want to see how it is estimating the grade level.
+Just pass in debug_mode=True along with the body of text you want to grade and you can see the output of everything.

-Note: Requires curses and nltk libraries.
+## Note: Requires curses and nltk libraries.
 For curses on Windows, follow this guide:

 https://stackoverflow.com/questions/32417379/what-is-needed-for-curses-in-python-3-4-on-windows7